Skip to main content

 • onLog/on_log: Receives complete log objects with additional metadata

+This method ensures you get a full view, as it first backfills with all past logs before beginning the real-time stream.
 This approach is ideal for long-running processes where you need to monitor progress or respond to specific log events during execution.

 await sandbox.process.exec({